johnreah/spring-cloud-services/README.md

 ## What's in the project
 The project is structured as a multi-module Maven project.
 The parent POM has a number of sub-modules, each of which builds a web service packaged as an executable JAR by the `spring-boot-maven-plugin`.
-Within each of the sub-modules' directories there is also a `docker` subdirectory which includes files and scripts to build Docker images.
-There are also `docker-compose.yml` files to bring up different combinations of services for testing.
+Within each of the sub-modules' directories there is also a `docker` subdirectory which includes files and scripts to build Docker images, and `docker-compose.yml` files to bring up different combinations of services for testing.